redis/redis-doc/topics/cluster-spec.md

 the hash slot involved in a given command, however clients can use slaves in order to scale reads using the `READONLY` command.

-`READONLY` tells a Redis cluster slave node that the client is ok reading possibly stale data and is not interested in running write queries.
+`READONLY` tells a Redis Cluster slave node that the client is ok reading possibly stale data and is not interested in running write queries.

 When the connection is in readonly mode, the cluster will send a redirection